-1) Contracts for architectural, engineering, construction management, program management services in support of the public works, where the services rendered do not involve actual construction, repair, renovation or maintenance of the public work, either by their own forces or by subcontract, lease or otherwise, do not have to be bid.
-Contracts with persons who shall perform only architectural, engineering, construction management, program management, or project management services in support of the public works and who shall not engage in actual construction, repair, renovation, or maintenance of the public works with their own forces, by contract, subcontract, purchase order, lease, or otherwise.
-(Code of Alabama, § 39-2-2)
+- Contracts for architectural, engineering, construction management, program management services in support of the public works, where the services rendered do not involve actual construction, repair, renovation or maintenance of the public work, either by their own forces or by subcontract, lease or otherwise, do not have to be bid. - 2) Contracts for public works projects less than \$100,000.